CMB-S4/Cryogenic_Material_Properties/thermal_conductivity/lib/README.md

-This folder will contain a library of folders for each individual material as well as eventually the goal txt file
+This folder will contain a library of folders for each individual material.
 ```
 lib
 - SS304